Calum09/Navbar/README.md

 # Navbar

-A responsive Navbar created in JavaScript, HTML and CSS
+A responsive Navbar created with HTML & CSS